lockbook/lockbook/docs/design-tech/billing.md

 ## Billing States

 Our current implementation is simple.
-A user is either subscribed, or not.
-When user misses a payment or chooses to cancel their subscription, their data cap is immediately reduced to 1mb.
+A user is either subscribed or not.
+When a user misses a payment or chooses to cancel their subscription, their data cap is immediately reduced to 1 MB.

 ## Testing